weakish/docs-en/views/leanengine_plan.md

 If you don't want to be billed anymore, please make sure that all the standard instances in the production environment of your application are deleted.
 You will still have your trial instance available.

-Instances use isolated RAM and file system.
+Each instance has its own RAM and file system.
-Thus data written to global variable or file system will not be accessible from other instances.
+Therefore, data stored in the global variables or the file system of a single instance will not be accessible from other instances.
-To share data between instances, you can use LeanCache.
+To share data among instances, you can use LeanCache.

 ## Hibernating